savonet/book/language.md

 them in a dedicated section.
 For instance, every function returning a source, also returns methods associated to this source, such as the `skip` function which allows skipping the current track (those methods are detailed in [a later section](#sec:source-methods)).
-If was ask for help about the `playlist` operator by typing
+If we ask for help about the `playlist` operator by typing

 ```
 $ liquidsoap -h playlist
 ```

-we can observe this, since the help displays, among other,
+we can observe this: the help displays, among other,

 ```
 Methods: